 ESE Preparation Tip 6 - Technical Subjects Importance & Notes Preparation

 Technical subjects related to the four branches i.e. Civil/Mechanical/Electrical/Electronics & Telecommunications Engineering are important for both prelims and mains, so applicants should pay extra attention to them.
-They should prepare subject wise short hand written notes as it will be helpful for revision later on.
-Notes should be made in such a manner that the candidate gets the gist of the topic and its importance points.
+They should prepare subject wise short handwritten notes as it will be helpful for revision later on.
+Notes should be made in such a manner that the candidate gets the gist of the topic and its important points.

 ESE Preparation Tip 7 - Sample & Previous Year Question Papers

 After covering the full UPSC ESE syllabus, applicants should start attempting the sample question papers to get an idea of the level of their preparation.
 And the areas where they need to improve.
-Candidates should also attempt previous year UPSC ESE questions papers to get a real feel of the exam pattern and the questions trend too.
+Candidates should also attempt previous year UPSC ESE questions papers to get a real feel of the exam pattern and the trend of the questions too.
 This will also help them in time management during the exam which is a very crucial factor.
-Practicing more and more sample papers will remove the applicants anxiety and help improve their confidence level during the exam.
+Practising more and more sample papers will remove the applicant's anxiety and help improve their confidence level during the exam.

 If applicants feel that they can not prepare for the Engineering Services Examination exam on their own they take expert help i.e. join a coaching institute, but still, the onus lies on the aspirants as they are the ones who have to clear the exam.

 ESE Preparation Tip 9- Stay Healthy

-Aspirants need to stay calm, haydarated and focused to reach their ultimate goal.
+Aspirants need to stay calm, hydrated and focused to reach their ultimate goal.

 Different students have different preparation tactics for preparation, one should follow the one that best suits them rather than copying others.
 The main mantra for clearing the Engineering Services Examination 2021 exam is stay focused and determined towards the goal until it is achieved.

 More Relevant Links

 Question: When is the ESE 2021 exam going to be conducted?

 UPSC ESE 2021 prelims is expected to be held in the month of January, 2021.
 For more aspirants can visit the UPSC website - upsc.gov.in.

 Question: When to Start the preparation?